-- A Risk Based Assessment is a programmatic evaluation of operational areas within the Company's gas operations governed by 49 CFR 191, 49 CFR 192, 49 CFR 199, and the applicable state-added rules in the Michigan Gas Safety Standards.
-Identification of these risks is necessary to create effective risk mitigation as well as prevention and correction of non-conformances through ECAP investigation, implementation, and verification activities. - The Field Compliance Program provides in-person field oversight of operations, maintenance, and construction activities being performed by Union and contractor employees.
+- A Risk Based Assessment is a programmatic evaluation of operational areas within the Company's gas engineering and operations areas governed by 49 CFR 191, 49 CFR 192, 49 CFR 199, and the applicable state-added rules in the Michigan Gas Safety Standards.
+Identification of these risks is necessary to create effective risk mitigation as well as prevention and correction of non-conformances through ECAP investigation, implementation, and verification activities. - The Field Compliance Program, within gas operations, provides in-person field oversight of operations, maintenance, and construction activities being performed by Union and contractor employees.
 The documented field compliance findings are trended and evaluated for recurrence, and repeated findings are considered for formal problem solving and risk mitigation.